-The aircraft would be used to fly daily services between Dubai and Karachi, with the first beginning on 25 October 1985.
-From there, the two airframes would help establish a regional route network to other Middle-Eastern countries such as Jordan and Egypt.
+The aircraft initially operated daily services between Dubai and Karachi, Pakistan.
+From there, the two trijets helped establish a regional route network to other Middle-Eastern countries such as Jordan and Egypt.
 They also operated services to destinations further afield, including Sri Lanka.

 What happened to the aircraft?

-A6-EMC began as an aircraft for three different airlines before arriving at Emirates, Hapag-Lloyd, Tunisair and Global International Airways.
-It started to work for Emirates in 1984 until 1994 where it was turned into a cargo carrier for AeroMexpress in 1994.
+A6-EMC operated for three different airlines before arriving at Emirates.
+These were Hapag-Lloyd, Tunisair, and Global International Airways.
+It flew for Emirates until 1993.
+After a year in storage, it was turned into a cargo carrier for AeroMexpress in 1994.
 32 years after its first flight, it was retired completely and stored in 2011.